ioccc-src/winner/1996/schweikh1/README.md

 #### The interpretation:

-"Say nothing and everybody will understand."
+> "Say nothing and everybody will understand."

-The `-I/usr/include` in the build file is needed by gcc on Solaris because `gcc`'s "fixed" header in `gcc-lib/sparc-sun-solaris2.5/2.7.2/include/errno.h` is broken (sort of) because it has *two* identical extern declarations of errno.
+The `-I/usr/include` in the build file is needed by gcc on Solaris because `gcc`'s "fixed" header in `gcc-lib/sparc-sun-solaris2.5/2.7.2/include/errno.h` is broken (sort of) because it has *two* identical extern declarations of `errno`.
-This leads to an error due to the redefinition of main.
-The `-I` option makes sure the working /usr/include/errno.h is found first, which shouldn't cause any problems on other systems.
+This leads to an error due to the redefinition of `main`.
+The `-I` option makes sure the working `/usr/include/errno.h` is found first, which shouldn't cause any problems on other systems.